Elizabeth Bishop Wine Resource Center Faculty

 Bill Nesto, MW

-Bill Nesto holds the prestigious Master of Wine certification awarded by the London-based Institute of Masters of Wine, which represents a thorough knowledge of the international wine business, sciences, and arts.
-Bill is co-author of The World of Sicilian Wine (University of California Press), which won the 2013 Andrè Simon Award for best book in the “drink” category.
+Bill Nesto holds the prestigious Master of Wine certification awarded by the London-based Institute of Masters of Wine.
+He is a Master Lecturer at Boston University’s Metropolitan College.
+Bill and his wife, Frances Di Savino, authored The World of Sicilian Wine (University of California Press) which won the prestigious 2013 André Simon Book Award, and more recently Chianti Classico: The Search for Tuscany’s Noblest Wine (University of California Press, September 2016) which the Jury of the International Organization of Vine and Wine recognized with its Special Mention Award for a Monograph in 2017.
 He is a frequent guest lecturer and judge at international wine competitions.
-Bill’s prior experience in the wine world includes time as an award-winning sommelier at the Ritz-Carlton in Boston, wine director of a food and wine festival, managing director of an Italian wine-tour company, and wine journalist for several publications—including Massachusetts Beverage Business and Gastronomica.
+Bill’s prior experience in the wine world includes serving as an award-winning sommelier at the Ritz-Carlton in Boston, wine director of a food and wine festival, managing director of a wine-tour company, and wine journalist for several publications—including Massachusetts Beverage Business and Gastronomica.

 A Certified Specialist in Wine (CSW), Beth Ann Dahan has earned diplomas from the Elizabeth Bishop Wine Resource Center and Le Cordon Bleu in London, as well as an MBA from Northeastern University.
 She previously owned a Boston-area café and catering business, and is now the director of Vela Wines, a company that produces and imports wines from the Central Otago region of New Zealand, where she owns a vineyard with her husband and business partner.